ibm-cloud-docs/appid/pre-sign-in.md

 ### Why would I want to use preregistration?
 {: #preregister-why}

 Consider an application where you use {{site.data.keyword.appid_short_notm}} to federate existing users from your SAML identity provider.
 You might want certain users to have `admin` access immediately upon signing into the application for the first time.
 To make this happen, you can use the preregistration endpoint to set a custom `admin` attribute for those users and grant them access to the administration console without any further action on your part.
-Be sure to consider the [security issues](/docs/services/appid?topic=appid-custom-attributes) that can arise by changing the default setting.
+Be sure to consider the [security issues](/docs/services/appid?topic=appid-custom-attributes#custom-attributes) that can arise by changing the default setting.

 ### How are users identified?
 {: #preregister-identify-user}

 You can identify your users by using one of the following:

 * The user's unique ID, called the **GUID**, in the identity provider.
 Although this identifier always exists and is guaranteed to be unique, it is not always readily available or easy to understand.
-For instance, Cloud Directory uses a random 16 byte random GUID.
+For instance, Cloud Directory uses a random 16 byte GUID.
 * If available, the user's **email**.

 ### What information do the identity providers provide?